 Every species has its Innenwelt as a meaning space; what a nonsymbolic species can't do is experiment with different mappings between Innenwelt and Umwelt, by taking these maps apart in imagination and recombining them to consider unrealized possibilities and guess at their potential for actualization.
 A symbolic species can do this by mapping a self-organizing system of signs onto their Umwelt so that relations among signs map onto relations among objects and actions within it.
 From a logical point of view, propositions are the basic elements of this semiotic mapping.

-A proposition is a Dicisign that is a Symbol’ (Peirce, EP2:282).
+According to Peirce, ‘a proposition is a Dicisign that is a Symbol’ (Peirce, EP2:282).
 The intended interpretant of such a Dicent Symbol represents it ‘as being, in respect to what it signifies, really affected by its Object, so that the existence or law which it calls to mind must be actually connected with the indicated Object’ (Peirce, EP2:295).
 To indicate an object is to single it out for attention.
 ‘All propositions relate to the same ever-reacting singular; namely, to the totality of all real objects’ (EP2:208); but the limitations of our attention force us to focus on only a few of these objects at a time, leaving the rest in the background.